davidfestal/rh-che/README.md

 In the `rh-che` repository, the RedHat distribution can be built with one of the following scripts:

 - `dev-scripts/build_fabric8.sh`:
     - runs the RH maven build with the options passed as arguments,
-    - generates the docker images for the upstream and the RH distribution and tag them appropriately in the *local docker environment*.
+    - generates the docker images for the upstream and the RH distribution and tag them appropriately.

 - `dev-scripts/build_fabric8_and_deploy.sh`:
-    - runs the RH maven build with the options passed as arguments,
-    - generates the docker images for the upstream and the RH distribution and tag them appropriately in the *minishift docker environment*
+    - changes the current docker environment to use the minishift docker daemon,
+    - runs `dev-scripts/build_fabric8.sh`
     - deletes all the Che-related resources in minishift
     - creates all the require resources in minishift based on the generated RH docker image.

 - `dev-scripts/dev_build_and_rollupdate.sh`:
-    - runs the RH maven build with the options passed as arguments,
-    - generates the docker images for the upstream and the RH distribution and tag them appropriately in the *minishift docker
+    - changes the current docker environment to use the minishift docker daemon,
+    - runs `dev-scripts/build_fabric8.sh`
+    - performs a rolling update of the current minishift deployments with the new docker images

 As an example, if you want to clean/rebuild *only* the Bayesian language server, without any validation check or test, and redeploy this on Minishift,